mukul9860/skylark_face_detection_assessment/README.md

-# Skylark - Real-Time Multi-Camera Face Detection Dashboard
+# Skylark - Real-Time Multi-Camera Face Detection Dashboard (WebRTC)

 This project is a microservices-based web application that allows users to monitor multiple RTSP camera streams in real-time.
 It features live face detection, instant alerts with snapshots, and real-time bounding box overlays directly in the browser.